vitorpiovezam/blog-cms-express/src/posts/02-28-2021#trekking#My-first-trekking-into-the-wild.md

 With no water, drinking just in some points of fresh water on the trail, this was the more hard segment.

-I hadn't thought about it, but camping in the middle of nature is noisy, many animals go out at night, so it was difficult to concentrate and I didn't have a good night's sleep.
+I hadn't thought about it, **but camping in the middle of nature is noisy**, many animals go out at night, so it was difficult to concentrate and I didn't have a good night's sleep.

 **I was weak, tired and hungry.**
 <br>